Bonn, Germany

 What are the schools in Bonn like?

 "1.
 Bonn International School (BIS): BIS is a non-profit international co-educational day school that provides an English language education for children of the international and local communities of Bonn.
 The school offers the International Baccalaureate (IB) program from early childhood (age 3) to grade 12.
 The school's curriculum is designed to provide continuity and a smooth transition between grade levels and divisions.
 [Website](https://www.bonn-is.de/) 2.
 Independent Bonn International School (IBIS): IBIS is an independent, non-profit school that offers a bilingual education for children from the international community in Bonn.
 The school follows the British National Curriculum and the curriculum of North Rhine-Westphalia.
 The school offers classes from Reception (age 4) to Year 6 (age 11).
 [Website](https://www.ibis-school.com/) 3.
 Bonn American International School (AIS): AIS is an international school that offers an American-based curriculum.
 The school provides a comprehensive program from pre-school to grade 12.
 The curriculum includes Advanced Placement (AP) courses and the school is accredited by the Middle States Association of Colleges and Schools.
 [Website](http://www.bonn-american-school.de/) 4.
 International School of Bonn (ISB): ISB is an international school that offers an English language education for students from kindergarten to grade 12.
 The school follows the International Baccalaureate (IB) program and is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 [Website](https://www.isbonn.org/) 5.
 Amos-Comenius-Gymnasium: This is a bilingual German-English public school in Bonn.
 The school offers a bilingual branch where students can take a variety of subjects in English.
 The school also offers the International Baccalaureate (IB) program.
 [Website](https://www.acg-bonn.de/) 6.
 Nicolaus-Cusanus-Gymnasium: This is a public school in Bonn that offers a bilingual German-English program.
 The school offers a variety of subjects in English and students have the opportunity to take the International Baccalaureate (IB) program.
 [Website](https://www.ncg-bonn.de/) 7.
 Ernst-Moritz-Arndt-Gymnasium: This is a public school in Bonn that offers a bilingual German-English program.
 The school offers a variety of subjects in English and students have the opportunity to take the International Baccalaureate (IB) program.
-[Website](https://www.ema-bonn.de/)," remarked one expat living in Bonn with children attending .
+[Website](https://www.ema-bonn.de/)," said one expat in Bonn with children at .

 About the Author